 The Fund is a UK Non UCITs Retail Scheme (NURS) Open Ended Investment Company (OEIC) with Property Authorised Investment Fund (PAIF) status.

-Over the course of October 2025, the NAV of the Fund increased by 1.8% (A Acc GBP), underperforming the UK Real Estate Index*, which increased by 3.1%.
-Since its launch, the Fund has increased by 0.9% (A Acc GBP), outperforming the UK Real Estate Index* which has fallen by 18.6% in the same period.
+Over the course of January 2026, the NAV of the Fund increased by 6.0% (A Acc GBP), outperforming the UK real estate index* which increased by 5.6%.
+Since its launch, the Fund has increased by 7.2% (A Acc GBP), outperforming the UK real estate index* which has fallen by 12.2% over the same period.

 The strategy of the Fund is to invest in a diversified portfolio of thematic real assets.
-The Fund’s 22 investments are set to benefit from four socio-economic mega trends: ageing population (14.6% portfolio weight), digitalisation (27.3% portfolio weight), generation rent (20.2% portfolio weight), and urbanisation (13.2% portfolio weight).
-It will also invest in REITs with assets that encompass more than one of these trends (24.4% portfolio weight).
+The Fund’s 21 investments are set to benefit from four socio-economic mega trends: ageing population (15.6% portfolio weight), digitalisation (28.9%), generation rent (14.5%), and urbanisation (12.3%).
+It will also invest in REITs with assets that encompass more than one of these trends (25.2%).

 Within each mega trend, the Fund Manager undertakes fundamental research to identify the most attractive investment opportunities.
 Combining top-down analysis of socio-economic mega trends with bottom-up fundamental research has yielded good results for the Fund.